craftyjs/craftyjs.github.com/source/getting-started/index.md

 Now that we got something to show up on the screen, lets try making it move by using the keyboard arrows.

 That can be done with the ["Fourway"](/api/Fourway.html) component.
+This component is well suited for games with a top-down perspective and enables us to move in four directions (as the name suggests).

 ``` javascript
 Crafty.e('2D, DOM, Color, Fourway')